-A couple of years ago, I decided to try something new.
+A few years ago, I decided to try something new: solo house sitting.
 I would travel to a new destination – and stay a while.

 While I travel several times a year, the trips are generally of short duration.
 I was tired, stressed, feeling that I was not being very productive in my work, and needing some time alone, away from the distractions of home.

 Suddenly, I noticed a Facebook post by friends I had not seen in several years.
 They were going to travel in Africa for a month, and were looking for suggestions for a house and dog sitter.

 Two months later, I found myself in a beautiful heritage home in Stratford, Ontario, with a canine roommate named Nell.
 While she was initially unsure of me, we became great friends.
 And while I was initially unsure of myself and how I would find a way into this fascinating, culturally-rich community, it couldn’t have turned out better.

 Since then, I have learned a lot more about the world of house sitting, much of it from Nat Smith and Jodie Burnham, creators of the International House Sitting Academy.
 House sitting can be a great way to find free accommodation as you travel, but it is not as straightforward as you might think.
 There is so much more to learn!
 If you're considering solo house sitting, you'll find the following tips valuable.